-Article 29 further amplifies the directors' right to receive not just information referring to the agenda of the meeting of the board, but any aspect of Mediaset, including examining its books, records, documents and other background to Company operations.
-The possibility of inspecting the facilities, as well as communicating with Mediaset España's management at any time is also included.
+Article 29 further amplifies the directors' right to receive not just information referring to the agenda of the meeting of the board, but any aspect relating to Mediaset España, including examining its books, records, documents and other background to Company operations.
+The possibility of inspecting the facilities, as well as communicating with the Company's management at any time is also included.

-The mechanism to exercise the said powers shall be channeled through the chairman, the chief executive officer or the Secretary of the Board of Directors, who shall satisfy the requests by directly providing the information, offering the appropriate interlocutors at the organizational level or arbitrating the measures, so that the desired examination and inspection can be performed in situ.
+The mechanisms to exercise the said powers shall be channeled through the Chairman, the chief executive officer or the Secretary of the Board of Directors, who shall satisfy the requests by directly providing the information, offering the appropriate interlocutors at the organizational level or arbitrating the measures, so that the desired examination and inspection can be performed in situ.

-The procedures intended to guarantee that the directors receive information on a timely manner are clearly established in the Regulations, but, apart from these mechanisms, the directors' general obligations include that of being aware of Mediaset's performance and adequately prepare the Board of Directors' meetings and the meetings of the committees in which they participate.
+The procedures intended to guarantee that the directors receive information on a timely manner are clearly established in the Regulations.
+Additionally, the directors general obligations include that of being aware of Mediaset's performance and adequately prepare the Board of Directors meetings and the meetings of the committees in which they participate.